putiw/DecodingPublic/README.md

 <br />

-* Dataset is in BIDS format such that the folder **rawdata** contains the orginal raw NIfTI files for both anatomical and funcational files, and the folder **derivatives/fmriprep** contains files that have been processed through fMRIPrep (in T1w space and in fsaverage6 space).
+* Dataset is in BIDS format such that the each subject folder **sub-0XXX** contains the orginal raw NIfTI files for both anatomical and funcational files, and the folder **derivatives/fmriprep** contains files that have been processed through fMRIPrep (in T1w space and in fsaverage6 space).
 Read more about the output space [here](https://fmriprep.org/en/stable/spaces.html).

 <br />